hemanthpaleti/Voicefy/README.md

 # Voicefy
-A web application to Raise your issues to higher authorities.
+A web application to Raise your issues to higher authorities without any fear because here we can hide your identity.